Outgoing Email Limitations

 - Set up your CMS to use a third-party SMTP server.

-- Use phplist, a very popular mass mailer program alternative, for sending bulk email.
+- Use phplist, a very popular mass mailer program for sending bulk email.
 It includes a throttle feature.
-(Please note that (mt) Media Temple is not responsible for third-party software.)
+(Please note that (mt) Media Temple is not responsible for any third-party software.)

 Although we strictly prohibit spam sent from our services, we understand that many customers send out legitimate, subscription-based emails on a regular basis.
-Unfortunately, the (gs) Grid-Service is not designed for mass delivery of opt-in newsletters or marketing-related emails.
-We strongly advise using a third-party mailing list service for the delivery of such messages, or using software that can throttle the mailout rate to one well below our acceptable threshold.
+Unfortunately, the Grid is not designed for mass delivery of opt-in newsletters or marketing-related emails.
+We strongly advise using a third-party mailing list service for the delivery of such messages, or using software that can throttle the mailout rate appropriately.

-You can also send email without restriction on a (dv) Dedicated-Virtual Server or (ve) Server.
-For instructions on migrating to a (dv) Dedicated-Virtual Server, please see our Migrating your websites to the (dv) Dedicated-Virtual Server article.
+You can also send email without restriction on a DV or DV Developer server.
+For instructions on migrating to a DV, please click here.

-The (dv) Dedicated-Virtual Server comes with the "Qmail" mail server installed by default. (mt) Media Temple does not place any limitations on the number of emails you can send.
+The DV server comes with the "Qmail" mail server installed by default. (mt) Media Temple does not place any limitations on the number of emails you can send.
 However, you will be limited by your overall system resources.
 In addition, should your IP address end up on a block list due to your email activity, you will be solely responsible for resolving that and/or improving your IP's reputation.
 Please use your service responsibly.

 By default, the (ve) Server is provisioned without an email server on it.
 This provides you with the flexibility to choose a mail server.
-The (dv) Dedicated-Virtual Server comes with "Qmail" preinstalled.
+The DV server comes with "Qmail" preinstalled.
 You may install any software you like on your (ve), as long as it is compatible with the operating system you are running (the (ve) allows you to choose from several different operating systems as well).

 Once you have a mail server installed, you can technically send as much email as you like.
 However, you will be limited by your overall system resources.
 In addition, should your IP address end up on a block list due to your email activity, you will be solely responsible for resolving that and/or improving your IP's reputation.
 Please use your service responsibly.